 In December 2017 the frame was lifted off the its driving wheels so that the cause of the warm bearings during its running-in trials.

 In January 2018 the coupled wheelset was sent to the South Devon Railway for repair.
 This enabled the wheelset to be reunited with the locomotive at Loughborough in April 2018 and later that month a fire was lit in its boiler once again.

-The locomotive should be back in traffic in 2018.
+The locomotive returned to traffic in May 2018.